agrawalnishant/kafka-examples/README.md

 ### Setup for Schema Registry

 In any messaging system, it is important to keep producers and consumers to agree on message schema.
-If a message enters messaging system that is not valid for a consuming application, it will add overhead on these applications to handle such invalid messages.
+If a message enters messaging system that is not valid for a consuming application, it will add overhead on consumers to handle such invalid messages.

 This point is stressed enough in [Gwen Shapira's tech talk](https://vimeo.com/167028700).
 [Confluent](https://www.confluent.io/) provides a clean standardized solution for this in Schema Registry, which is shown by [Schema Registry example code](https://github.com/agrawalnishant/kafka-examples/tree/master/src/main/java/kafka/examples/schema/registry).